SPT-Mod-Dev/SPT-Mod-Dev/README.md

  - 'Communist Pressure' from 'Secure Leningrad' 365 days -> 150 days
  - Upon Winter War Victory add 'Anti-Communist Pressure' for 90 days
- - Upon Winter War Defeat add 'Communist Pressure' for 90 days -Removed Market Subsidy from foreign amror and added -100% license cost and -5% Production to light tanks -Removed Market Subsidy from Foreign Aircraft
+ - Upon Winter War Defeat add 'Communist Pressure' for 90 days
+ - Removed Market Subsidy from foreign amror and added -100% license cost and -5% Production to light tanks
+ - Removed Market Subsidy from Foreign Aircraft

 ### New Zealand
  - 'Bob Semple Tank' now provides a bonus for all armour